Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

       rm -f $(TARGET)
   ```

 - Dreadful static compilation and export: The program is hard to share.
 You need the libraries versions to match between computers if compiled as a dynamically-linked executable (default behavior).
-If compiled as a static executable, you need all of the C library to be statically compiled.
+If compiled as a static executable, you need all the C library to be statically compiled.
 However, **glibc is not statically compilable**, and you need to use **muslc**.

-- Dreadful ecosystem due the the two last points.
+- Dreadful ecosystem due the last two points.

 - Macros which are used for compile-time operations.
 This is often abused due to the lack of "checks" to the macros.

-I would recommend to learn **C** as the second programming language to understand how memory allocation works.
+I would recommend learning **C** as the second programming language to understand how memory allocation works.
 Otherwise, there are better alternatives.

 ### C++: same as C, but with a better standard library and easier to use for OOP